 \textbf{Prior Embedding Ablation.} We explore different ways of embedding priors in Tab.~\ref{tab:ablation-prior}.
 For camera poses, we experiment with (1) dense Plücker ray embeddings that are added element-wise to the image tokens, and (2) a single token concatenation approach where the pose is compressed into a single token and concatenated to the sequence.
 For camera intrinsics, we similarly compare dense raymap embeddings that are added to the image tokens versus a single token.
 Our experiments reveal that the single token approach achieves better performance for embedding both camera poses and intrinsics, suggesting that a compact global representation is more effective than dense per-pixel conditioning while being more efficient.

-\textbf{Novel View Synthesis Ablation.} Tab.~\ref{tab:ablation-gs} reports ablation analysis on the novel view synthesis: (1) To examine the importance of using ground-truth camera parameters for novel view rendering, we replace the ground-truth poses and intrinsic matrices in our method with those predicted by the camera head for computing 3DGS positions and rendering.
-(2) To assess the necessity of supervising 3DGS rendering not only on input views but also on novel views, we perform an ablation similar to ~\citep{jiang2025anysplat}, where no novel-view rendering loss is applied.
-(3) The GS head predicts all Gaussian attributes except positions, while the positions are derived from the depth maps estimated by the Depth head.
-These studies confirm that both our 3DGS prediction framework and training strategy are crucial, and removing any component degrades novel view rendering performance.
+\textbf{Novel View Synthesis Ablation.} Tab.~\ref{tab:ablation-gs} reports ablation analysis on novel view synthesis: (1) We replace ground-truth camera parameters with predicted ones for 3DGS rendering to examine their importance.
+(2) We remove novel-view rendering supervision similar to~\citep{jiang2025anysplat} to assess the necessity of supervising both input and novel views.
+(3) The GS head predicts all Gaussian attributes except positions, which are derived from depth maps estimated by the Depth head.
+These studies confirm that both our 3DGS prediction framework and training strategy are essential for optimal performance.